A stress test is used by all lenders when assessing the suitability of an applicant for a buy to let mortgage product.

 With impaired credit, it’s unlikely that any online calculator will give you a real picture of what the figures are likely to be for you.
 They work out rates based on pre-set criteria and not your circumstances.
 While the changes taking place will mean that the baseline ICR is calculated at 5.5% for the mortgage interest, that’s likely to apply to landlords experienced and new with excellent credit reports.
 Any blemishes on your credit history will affect the real interest rate you’re charged.

-It’s possible to get a mortgage with under the 5.5% interest, however, if you’re approaching lenders with a credit history showing CCJs, active DMPs, quite a few defaults and the likes, chances are you’ll be met with resistance, forced into the subprime market and the offers could exceed the 5.5% that are considered a high rate for mainstream lenders.
+It’s possible to get a mortgage with under 5.5% interest, however, if you’re approaching lenders with a credit history showing CCJs, active DMPs, quite a few defaults and the likes, chances are you’ll be met with resistance, forced into the subprime market and the offers could exceed the 5.5% that is considered a high rate for mainstream lenders.
 When put into practice from a subprime lenders perspective that can be average rather than high.

 The only true way to understand how impeded your credit reports are making you to lenders offering buy to let mortgages is to get bespoke advice from a mortgage broker who understands lenders risks and the ICRs used by a variety of different lenders.